-You are being asked to vote on five items:
+You are being asked to vote on three items:

-- The election of nine Directors (see page 7); - The ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the 2013 fiscal year (see page 24); - The approval of the proposed INTL FCStone Inc. 2013 Stock Option Plan (see page 26).
+- 1. The election of eight Directors (see page 7); - 2.
+The ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the 2014 fiscal year (see page 23); and